patrickfav/uber-adb-tools/README.md

                                                 arguments e.g. '/apks apk1.apk apk2.apk'
        --keepData                               Only for uninstall: Uses the '-k' param on 'adb uninstall' to keep data and caches of the app.
-    -n,--appinfo <package filter>               Will show additional information (like version, install-time of the apps matching the argument).
-Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
-Can be multiple filter Strings space separated.
-Example: 'com.android.*' or 'com.android.* com.google.*'.
-    -p,--force-stop <package filter>            Will stop the process of given packages.
-Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
-                                                Can be multiple filter Strings space separated.
-Example: 'com.android.*' or 'com.android.* com.google.*'.
        --quiet                                  Prints less output.
        --reportDebugIntent <package> <intent>   Only for Bugreport: This is useful to start a e.g. activity that e.g. logs additional info before reading the logcat.
 First param is a package